jfederico/recordrtc-rails_annotations/README.md

 * Run `rails assets:precompile RAILS_RELATIVE_URL_ROOT=/xyz`, where `xyz` is the root URL of your Rails app relative to your domain name.
 * Run `rails railties:install:migrations`, `rails db:migrate` and `rails db:seed`.
 * Start app with `rails s`.
-* To register the app the LTI 1.0 way, use the launch URL `example.com/launch`, where `example.com` is the domain name.
-To register the LTI 2.0 way, use registration URL `example.com/register`.
+* To register the app the LTI 1.0 way, use the launch URL `https://example.com/xyz/launch`, where `example.com` is the domain name and `xyz` is the relative URL from which the app is served, if there is one.
+To register the LTI 2.0 way, use registration URL `https://example.com/register`.
+NOTICE: this app requires a secure connection over SSL to be able to use WebRTC.
+Your setup must be equipped for this.

 ### KNOWN BUGS